SE-cocacola/agricola/README.md

 #### 1. Local Install (with electron)

-Alternatively, you can create an installation file through electron and install it directly on your pc to play.
+You can create an installation file through electron and install it directly on your pc to play.

 First, fork the repository.
 Then, go into your favorite terminal.